 However there are compromises that will give a home owner the feeling of a cliff home -- such as a sloped lot.
 A common reason for building on a cliff side or a sloped lot is that the finished home will overlook breathtaking views of the city or mountains.
 Depending on the location, a sloped lot can also provide better privacy from neighbors.

 A sloped lot encourages unique design options as well, from the landscaping to the view and interior space which often has split levels.
-Often times with a steep slope lot, the home owner gets the bonus space of basement levels that have natural light, full-length windows and possibly walk out terraces, unlike basements that are completely underground.
+Often times with a steep slope lot, the home owner gets the bonus space of a house plan with daylight basement levels that have natural light, full-length windows and possibly walk out terraces, unlike basements that are completely underground.

 Just remember that since sloped lots are often in unique locations, specialized equipment might be required to function in the available space.
 Sloped lots may require a greater budget if the land needs to be built up.
 There also needs to be adequate drainage and sewage accessibility from the street at ground level.